 Follow the money: Track your spending

-The first step to developing a budget, says Tehan, is to track your expenses for at least a month, using your mobile phone, tablet or app.
-Be sure to record every purchase, no matter how small, including ATM fees.
+The first step to developing a budget, says Tehan, is to track your expenses for at least a month, using a smartphone app computer program, or old-fashioned pen and paper.
+Be sure to record every purchase, no matter how small.

 "Once you know where your money is going, you can make an educated decision about how best to allocate your money," he says.